 - Upon the award of each major contract, Sydney Metro will issue a Compliance Tracking Register (CTR) template to the major contractor for completion.
 This template is a spreadsheet containing a list of all the compliance requirements that have been allocated to the major contractor in accordance with the contract.
 The major contractor is required to complete the template and return to Sydney Metro no later than two weeks prior to the anticipated commencement of construction activities.
 The major contractor is to complete the template by demonstrating how compliance against each requirement has been addressed from the date of contract award to the date the CTR is due to be returned to Sydney Metro (including references to evidential documentation).
 This completed CTR will be used by Sydney Metro to prepare any documentation required to prepare/update the applicable Pre-Construction Compliance Report. - Following the commencement of construction, Sydney Metro will issue a new CTR (containing the evidence from the previous version) to the major contractor to update for the existing (and potentially subsequent) calendar quarter.
 Depending on the date of construction commencement, Sydney Metro will determine whether the new CTR is due for completion following the current calendar quarter or the subsequent calendar quarter.
 Regardless, the major contractor is to complete the new CTR to cover all activities from the commencement of construction until the end of the existing or subsequent calendar quarter (as determined by Sydney Metro).
-The major contractor must issue the completed CTR to the Environmental Representative (ER) within five working days following the end of the reporting period. - Within five working days of receiving the final completed CTR from the major contractor, the ER is to issue a draft Compliance Report (with the associated completed CTR) to Sydney Metro for comment.
-After reviewing any comments, the ER is to issue a final Compliance Summary Report to Sydney Metro. - Following receipt of the final Compliance Summary Report from the ER, Sydney Metro will issue the next quarterly period CTR template to the major contractor for completion.
+The major contractor must issue the completed draft CTR to the Environmental Representative (ER) within ten working days following the end of the reporting period or from receipt of the CTR from Sydney Metro. - Within ten working days of receiving the completed draft CTR from the major contractor, the ER is to issue comments to the Contractor and a draft Compliance Report (with the associated draft CTR) to Sydney Metro for comment.
+Within five working days of receiving the revised CTR from the Contractor, the ER is to issue a final CTR and Compliance Summary Report to Sydney Metro. - Following receipt of the final Compliance Summary Report from the ER, Sydney Metro will issue the next quarterly period CTR template to the major contractor for completion.
 This process repeats every quarter until all compliance requirements have been 'completed' (refer to Section 4.3).

-This quarterly review process will also be implemented for compliance requirements that are wholly or partially retained by Sydney Metro.
+The review process will also be implemented for compliance requirements that are wholly or partially retained by Sydney Metro, however these will be done so on a 6-monthly basis.
 These compliance reviews will be undertaken by Sydney Metro and reviewed by the ER for endorsement.